-We believe that grants of full-value restricted stock provide strong incentives for the creation of long-term stockholder value and provide significant retention value for the executives.
-The 2012 grants for Bruce Smith, Ivy Council and Jim Dunn each consisted of 10,000 shares of restricted stock, plus shares with values determined as a percentage of base pay, ranging from 50% for the named executive officers that are executive vice presidents.
-The 2012 grant to Jason Mazzola was negotiated in connection with his hiring in February 2012.
-No grant was made to the CEO in 2012 because he had received a grant upon being reappointed to Executive Chairman of the Board in November 2011.
+We believe that grants of restricted stock and restricted stock units provide strong incentives for the creation of long-term stockholder value and provide significant retention value for the executives.
+In 2013, the CEO received long-term equity incentives with a total value equal to 120% of base pay, split equally between restricted shares that vest based on continued future employment with the Company and restricted stock units that vest based on the achievement of performance criteria.
+The 2013 grant to the CEO was the first time that the Company used performance-based grants.
+The 2013 grants for Bruce Smith, Ivy Council and Jim Dunn each consisted of 10,000 shares of restricted stock, plus shares with values determined as a percentage of base pay, equal to 65% for Mr. Smith and Ms. Council (executive vice presidents) and 50% for Mr. Dunn (senior vice president).
+The value of shares granted to Jason Mazzola in 2013 was equal to 65% of base pay.
 As previously discussed, the grant levels were determined as one of several components designed to achieve the desired total direct compensation; however, they were not set to be at any specific level within our peer group.
-The vesting period for the 2012 grants was set as four equal installments beginning March 20, 2013 and on March 20th of each of the three years thereafter, except for Mr. Mazzola's grant which has a vesting schedule of 25% on each of the first two anniversaries and 50% on the third anniversary.
+The vesting period for the 2013 time-based grants was set as three equal installments on the first three anniversaries of the grant date, while vesting for Mr. Anderson's performance-based grant was set to occur in increments of 25% each if the Company's stock price reaches \$11; \$13; \$16; and \$20 for twenty consecutive days at any time during the three years after the grant date.
 The vesting periods were determined based on consideration of peer group practices and discussions with the Compensation Consultant.
-For more information regarding these long-term incentives granted to our named executive officers in fiscal 2012, please see "Grants of Plan-Based Awards Table for Fiscal Year 2012" and "Outstanding Equity Awards at 2012 Fiscal Year-End Table" and the related footnotes elsewhere in this proxy statement.
+For more information regarding these long-term incentives granted to our named executive officers in fiscal 2013, please see "Grants of Plan-Based Awards Table for Fiscal Year 2013" and "Outstanding Equity Awards at 2013 Fiscal Year-End Table" and the related footnotes elsewhere in this proxy statement.